ncplusdev/ncplus-privacy/PRIVACY.md

 For questions, concerns, or requests regarding your data, please contact us at: Email: ncplus.dev@gmail.com

 9. Children’s Privacy
-NetCraft Manager is a B2B (Business-to-Business) tool intended exclusively for adult users (18+).
+NC Hub Manager is a B2B (Business-to-Business) tool intended exclusively for adult users (18+).
 We do not knowingly collect data from children.

 10. Policy Updates
 We may update this Privacy Policy to reflect technical or legal changes.
 The "Last Updated" date at the top of this document indicates the latest version.